kewalaka/cCDROMdriveletter/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/7mccrx1uwn4gnuhp/branch/master?svg=true)](https://ci.appveyor.com/project/kewalaka/ccdromdriveletter)

+This repo is deprecated, the functionality has been merged into the xStorage repo - see https://github.com/kewalaka/cCDROMdriveletter/issues/3

 # cCDROMdriveletter

 This is a simple custom DSC resource that sets the drive letter of the first cdrom drive.